January 21, 1997: In Search of the Golden Shower of Public-Private Partnerships

 Gentrification, triangulation, and public urination, oh my!

 Such were the underlying themes of civic life in Seattle during the allegedly halcyon days of the dot-com boom.
 And such was the backstory on the date in focus here, when roughly 75 local homeless citizens and advocates invaded the downtown Nordstrom store (then in its original Westlake Center location) and the brand-new NikeTown wearing bathrobes and shower caps and bearing rubber duckies and toothbrushes.
-These activists were ostensibly searching for a place to take a shower, but in fact they were engaging in a protest action to draw public attention to Seattle City Council plans to defund a proposed downtown public hygiene center that could have been used by the city’s homeless population.
+These activists were ostensibly searching for a place to take a shower, but in fact they were engaging in a protest action to draw public attention to Seattle City Council plans to defund a proposed downtown public hygiene center that could have been used by our city’s homeless population.

 The protest, which took place at noon, was strategically scheduled that day to coincide with a meeting of the council’s Health, Housing, Human Services, Education and Libraries Committee, in which the committee planned to vote on the disputed location of the hygiene center.
 The facility, as proposed by its advocates, would have been located in the basement of the Glen Hotel, a vacant remnant of Old Seattle at 1413 Third Avenue.
 However, certain city mothers and fathers, heavily influenced by the pro-business Downtown Seattle Association, then fought both overtly and covertly for “dispersed” bathing and toilet facilities spread among the outskirts of downtown, safely concealed from the city’s financial and retail core.